-We have built a rostering solution for healthcare organizations providing home-care.
+We built a rostering solution using optaplanner for healthcare organizations providing home-care.
 The problem at hand was to roster the nurses (or, caregivers) to at-home appointments in an optimized manner so as to maximize benefits, i.e. a system that could automatically plan and decide:

 Also, the system needed to be location aware.
 For example, if an employee is in a particular region, then he should be allocated all the nearby appointments so as to save on transportation time and cost.